pallgeuer/object_noun_dictionary/README.md

 ## Citation

-The associated WACV 2025 paper is available on [arXiv](https://www.arxiv.org/abs/2407.11211).
+The associated WACV 2025 paper is available on [arXiv](https://www.arxiv.org/abs/2407.11211) (see Section 3.2 and Appendix B).
 If you use this project in your research, please cite this GitHub repository as well as the paper:

 ```bibtex
 @Misc{github_object_noun_dict,